|

 The Co-Parent Project

-high conflict families.
-They are working in pairs, as co-counselors.
-One of the counselors is
+counselors are working in pairs, as co-counselors.
+One of the counselors is assigned to work more

-assigned to work more closely with one of the parents, conducting an individual intake session
+closely with one of the parents, conducting an individual intake session with that parent as well

-with that parent as well as individual debriefing sessions following the four way sessions.
-The
+as individual de-briefing sessions following the four-way sessions.
+The other counselor works in

-other counselor works in the same fashion with the other parent.
-The heart of the co-parenting
+the same fashion with the other parent.
+The heart of the co-parenting work, however, involves

-work, however, involves both parents and both counselors in the room together (conjoint sessions)
+both parents and both counselors in the room together (conjoint sessions) to work toward reducing

-to work toward reducing the conflict in the family, improving the communication, and improving
+the conflict in the family, improving the communication, and improving their parenting.
+A primary

-their parenting.
-A primary purpose of these counseling sessions is to provide a forum where the
+purpose of these counseling sessions is to provide a forum where the parents can work to establish

 The Process